-Crevice corrosion can occur beneath debris which settles out of stagnant or slow moving liquid, and in some environments low liquid velocity also permits marine organisms to grow on the steel, with similar increase in crevice corrosion initiation.
-Designs should both maintain a reasonable flow rate (about 1 m/sec has been shown to substantially decrease the pitting rate in sea water) and result in total draining when the operation ceases.
+Crevice corrosion can occur beneath the debris that settles out of the stagnant or slow-moving liquid, and in some environments, low liquid velocity also permits marine organisms to grow on the steel, with a similar increase in crevice corrosion initiation.
+Designs should both maintain a reasonable flow rate (about 1 m/sec has been shown to substantially decrease the pitting rate in seawater) and result in total draining when the operation ceases.
 Dosing the fluid with a biocide may be a solution to the fouling problem, but chlorinated biocides such as hypochlorites can themselves be highly corrosive to stainless steels.
 Over-dosing must be avoided.

 Welding Mild Steel to Stainless Steel

-Mixed-metal welding can be satisfactory, generally using an over-alloyed welding consumable such as Grade 309L, but caution must be exercised to prevent carbon migration into the part of the stainless steel exposed to the corrosive environment.
-Differential expansion rates can also lead to excessive stresses, particularly at tack welds.
+Mixed-metal welding can be satisfactory, generally using an over-alloyed welding consumables such as Grade 309L, but caution must be exercised to prevent carbon migration into the part of the stainless steel exposed to the corrosive environment.
+Differential expansion rates can also lead to excessive stresses, particularly attack welds.
 Stainless steel attachment pads between a stainless steel vessel and its mild steel support can assist in reducing these problems.

 Weld Repair to Avoid Crevices

-If a leaking tank is patched this should be done in a manner which avoids creating further crevices, on either inside or outside.
-For example a butt welded patch should be used and the weld dressed rather than using a lap welded patch.
+If a leaking tank is patched this should be done in a manner that avoids creating further crevices, either inside or outside.
+For example, a butt-welded patch should be used and the weld dressed rather than using a lap welded patch.

 Preparation for Welding